inphos42/osmpbf/README.md

 ## Building

 ### Building on Windows
-* First clone the repository and then download dependencies
+* First clone the repository and then download dependencies.
+The script ask for your permission to download required dependency.
+You can always say no if you already have it on your PC.
+Steps bellow are written assuming you downloaded all the dependencies with script
 ```
 cd osmpbf
 windows_setup_deps.bat